 Net Promoter Scores (2015 – 2022)

-Do remember that Deep-Insight still works primarily with companies in Europe and Australia, and we have written before about how Americans score more positively than Europeans (or at least, those in Northern Europe).
+Do remember that Deep-Insight works primarily with companies in Europe and Australia, and we have written before about how Americans score more positively than Europeans (or at least, those in Northern Europe).
 Average Net Promoter Scores for American B2B firms will be higher than those in the table above.

 It’s worth recapping on the five key factors that can make a significant impact on your NPS result: